100th Anniversary – Agudah Siyum Seder Nashim and Community Wide Atzeres Tefillah Happening TONIGHT at 7pm

-Sunday, November 5th כ”א חשון at 7:00 PM central time, Lomdei HaDaf Yomi across the globe will continue celebrating Siyum Seder Nashim in the 14th cycle of Daf Hayomi.
-Agudas Yisroel of America will continue to bring together Lomdei HaDaf their friends, and families for part three of a four-part series celebrating Siyum Seder Nashim, and the beginning of Seder Nizkin.
+Monday, November 6th כ”ב חשון at 7:00 PM ET, Lomdei HaDaf Yomi across the globe will continue celebrating Siyum Seder Nashim in the 14th cycle of Daf Hayomi.
+Agudas Yisroel of America will continue to bring together Lomdei HaDaf their friends, and families for part Four of the four-part series celebrating Siyum Seder Nashim, and the beginning of Seder Nizkin.
 This exciting and meaningful program will include an Atzeres Tefillah לרגל המצב בארצה”ק.
-The featured speakers of the night will be Rabbi Eytan Feiner and Rabbi Avrohom Lipschutz who will give a message of Chizuk and Hisorerus upon the 100th anniversary of Limud Daf Hayomi worldwide.
-It will take place at Agudas Yisroel of West Rogers Park, 2801 W Pratt Blvd, Chicago, IL 60645.
+The featured speaker of the night will be Rabbi Zev Cohen who will give a message of Chizuk and Hisorerus upon the 100th anniversary of Limud Daf Hayomi worldwide.
+It will take place at BMH-BJ, 560 S Monaco St Pkwy, Denver, CO 80224.

 Or call in at 718-820-7284 ext 52